 MCAN uses SurveyMonkey Apply, an online grant submission and review system.
 All grant applications must be submitted through this system.
 Continuous Improvement applicants who already have a login with our system should be able to log in and see an option to apply for this grant.
 If you do not, please contact MCAN for troubleshooting.
 If you do not have a login yet, MCAN will issue you one when you are invited to apply for this grant.
 You will then be able to log in and complete the application.
 Only invited applicants will be authorized to apply.
 Please work closely with your geographic MCAN representative throughout this process.

-If you would like to review the online application components, you are welcome to review this Word document version.
-You cannot submit the application using this Word document.
+If you would like to review the online application components, you are welcome to review this pdf version.
+You cannot submit the application using this document.
 This is only for review purposes.

 Continuous Improvement Grants are available up to $25,000 with increasing match rates required for each grant an LCAN receives over time.
 Each Continuous Improvement Grant may not exceed a 12-month time period.
 All grantees will be required to match their grant funds in the following manner: